gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 It is RECOMMENDED that the Group Manager gets confirmation of successful distribution from the group members, and admits a maximum number of individual retransmissions to non-confirming group members.

+Once completed the group rekeying process, the Group Manager creates a new empty set X' of stale Sender IDs associated to the version of the newly distributed group keying material.
+Then, the Group Manager MUST add the set X' to the collection of stale Sender IDs associated to the group (see {{sssec-stale-sender-ids}}).

+As per {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}, a group member that receives the new group keying material MUST delete all its Recipient Contexts whose corresponding Recipient ID is included in the set of stale Sender IDs specified by the 'stale_node_ids' parameter.
+After that, the group member installs the new keying material and derives the corresponding new Security Context.

-This approach requires group members to act (also) as servers, in order to correctly handle unsolicited group rekeying messages from the Group Manager.
+The distribution approach defined in this section requires group members to act (also) as servers, in order to correctly handle unsolicited group rekeying messages from the Group Manager.
 In particular, if a group member and the Group Manager use OSCORE {{RFC8613}} to secure their pairwise communications, the group member MUST create a Replay Window in its own Recipient Context upon establishing the OSCORE Security Context with the Group Manager, e.g. by means of the OSCORE profile of ACE {{I-D.ietf-ace-oscore-profile}}.

 Group members and the Group Manager SHOULD additionally support alternative rekeying approaches that do not require group members to act (also) as servers.
 A number of such approaches are defined in {{Section 4.4 of I-D.ietf-ace-key-groupcomm}}.
 In particular, a group member may subscribe for updates to the group-membership resource of the group, at the endpoint /ace-group/GROUPNAME/ of the Group Manager.
 This can rely on CoAP Observe {{RFC7641}} or on a full-fledged Pub-Sub model {{I-D.ietf-core-coap-pubsub}} with the Group Manager acting as Broker.